 name when you create a table.
 For HBase 1.0.0 and later, you must use the

-The latest code used to specify a STRING-type table name is as follows:
+The following code is the latest code used to specify a STRING-type table name:

 String tableName = "MyTable"; // or byte tableName = Bytes.toBytes("MyTable"); TableName tableNameObj = TableName.valueOf(tableName);

-The HTable API is replaced by the Table, BufferedMutator, and RegionLocator APIs in HBase 1.0.0 and later.
+The HTable operation is replaced by the Table, BufferedMutator, and RegionLocator operations in HBase 1.0.0 and later.

 org.apache.hadoop.hbase.client.Table: performs read and write operations on a single table.

 org.apache.hadoop.hbase.client.BufferedMutator: writes data asynchronously.
-This API corresponds to
+This operation corresponds to

-setAutoFlush(boolean)of the HTableInterface API of the earlier HBase versions.
+setAutoFlush(boolean)of the HTableInterface operation of the earlier HBase versions.

 org.apache.hadoop.hbase.client.RegionLocator: indicates the partition information of the table.

-The Table, BufferedMutator, and RegionLocator APIs are not thread-safe.
+The Table, BufferedMutator, and RegionLocator operations are not thread-safe.
 However, they are lightweight and can be used to create an object for each thread.

 org.apache.hadoop.hbase.client.Admin in HBase 1.0.0 and later.
 Tablestore is a cloud service, and most Tablestore O&M

-API operations are automatically processed.
-Therefore, most Admin API operations are
+operations are automatically processed.
+Therefore, most Admin operations are not supported

 Use a connection instance to create an admin instance: